zhanghe9704/tpsa_sym/README.md

     int da_pool = 400;  // Pool size to whole 400 DA vectors
     da_init(da_order, da_dim, da_pool); // Initialize the DA environment
 ```
-After calling `da_init()`, the bases are available as `da[i]` where i is 0 - 2.
+After calling `da_init()`, the bases are available as `da[i]` where `i` is 0 - 2.
 Now we can construct our first SDA vector using the bases.
 In the following code, we first defined three symbols, x, y, and z.
-Then we defined a first order SDA vector and the three symbols are used in the coefficients.
+Then we defined a first-order SDA vector and the three symbols are used in the coefficients.

 ```C++
     // Define symbolic variables using SymEngine